-On January 21, 2022 Brainbees Solutions Limited (formerly Brainbees Solutions Private Limited) (Holding company) established share option plans that entitle the employees to purchase shares in the Brainbees Solutions Private Limited.
+On January 21, 2022 Brainbees Solutions Limited (formerly Brainbees Solutions Private Limited) (Holding company) established share option plans that entitle the employees to on January 21, 2022 praintees solutions Limited formerly praintees solutions Private Limited) (Floriding company) established shares on the Brainbees Solutions Private Limited.
 Under this plan, holders of vested options are entitled to purchase shares at INR 2 per share price.
 The options have a vesting condition of 3 to 4 years.